Lifesaving discoveries start here.

 “The group of colleagues at the Fralin Biomedical Research Institute will give our work greater depth, because in addition to neural development, we also study cardiovascular development,” LaMantia said.
 “With access to the medical school, clinicians, and patient populations, we’ll have more insight into how our work is relevant to clinical practice.”

-As a new 139,000-square-foot facility to house up to 30 new faculty laboratories comes online in Roanoke, now is the time when your support can have a lasting and critical impact.
 By pledging an endowment today, you can help the university build on its international reputation as a hub for research and innovation.

 With your help, we can accelerate the pace of discovery.
 Transform Virginia Tech’s legacy in biomedical research and health sciences.